 This valuation was, in part, based on cash flow projections for the year ending July 31, 2011 through the year ending July 31, 2017.
 These estimated cash flows were discounted based on a WACC of 13.0%.
 The estimated future cash flows and residual value were then discounted back to their present values using a risk-adjusted discount rate of 47.5%.
-The risk adjusted discount rate was comprised of historical expected rates of return of 32.5% for late stage development companies plus 15% incremental company-specific risk associated with litigation.
 In applying the publicly-traded comparables method of the market approach, we analyzed the financial performance of the same eight peer companies utilized in the July 31, 2010 valuation.
 The resulting enterprise value was then reduced by a non-marketability discount of 18.0%.